CS-433/ml-project-2-alchemy-furnace-1/README.md

 For the second ML project of the course CS433 in EPFL, we are assigned to address the road segmentation challenge.
 (full details: https://www.aicrowd.com/challenges/epfl-ml-road-segmentation)

+The picture below shows one sample pair of an image and corresponding groundtruth.
 ![intoout](sample.png)

 # Environment set up